 SCHOOL PROGRAMSMuru Mittigar delivers Aboriginal Cultural experiences through excursions and incursions, for all ages ranging from early childhood to high school.

 Our school programs have been designed and developed to create a unique opportunity for our local schools and their students to participate in an interactive and hands on experience with members of the local Aboriginal community through educational and cultural programs.
-Our cultural officers introduce various aspects of the Aboriginal culture, history, heritage, traditions and protocols.
+Our cultural educators introduce various aspects of Aboriginal culture, history, heritage, traditions and protocols.

 The importance and significance of our Dreaming as our belief system and as a teaching method of values, morals and Lore, and the connection it has to ceremonies and traditional dance and song.